Profile Builder by Cozmoslabs WordPress plugin Authentication Bypass

 There are no restrictions on what user meta values can be queried.

-The wppb_front_end_password_recovery() function handle the password reset with following code:
+The wppb_front_end_password_recovery() function handles the password reset with the following code:

 $key = sanitize_text_field( $_POST['key'] );